lennilobel/sql2022-workshop-hol/HOL/3. Security Features/2. Dynamic Data Masking/Dynamic Data Masking.md

 GRANT UNMASK ON Membership(Email) TO ContactUser
 ```

-By running the above code, we've created `ContactUser` and granted them the `SELECT` permission on the `Membership` table.
-We've then gone a step further by granting the `UNMASK` permission, but specifically and only for the `FirstName`, `Phone`, and `Email` columns.
-This allows `ContactUser` to view these normally masked columns in their unmasked state, while the `DiscountCode` remains masked, adhering to the principle of least privilege.

-To verify the permissions granted:
+Now query `vwShowUsers` once more to verify the permissions granted:

 ```sql
 SELECT * FROM vwShowUsers ORDER BY Username, PermissionName, TableName, ColumnName
 ```

-Querying our permissions view now, you'll see that `ContactUser` has the `UNMASK` permission for just the designated columns, showcasing SQL Server 2022's capability for granular Dynamic Data Masking permissions.
-This feature significantly enhances the flexibility and practicality of DDM by allowing for more nuanced control over who can see specific pieces of data.
+You can now see that `ContactUser` has the `UNMASK` permission for just the designated columns.

-Let's see what happens when `ContactUser` accesses the `Membership` table, particularly focusing on the columns for which they've been granted `UNMASK` permissions:
+Now let's see what happens when `ContactUser` queries the `Membership` table, by running the following code snippet:

 ```sql
 -- Impersonate ContactUser to query the Membership table